INL/BlackLab/aggregator/BLS-API-REDESIGN.md

   (don't change things for change's sake, and make sure there's a clear migration guide available)
 - Consider supporting the old API for a while longer.
-  (we don't want a lot of duplicated maintenance, but maybe a simple (?) adapter could be created that translates between the old and new API?)
+  (we don't want a lot of duplicated maintenance, but maybe an adapter could be created that translates between the old and new API.
+Such an adapter could use the experimental aggregator code as a starting point)

 XML-related:
 - JSON should probably be our primary output format, and the XML structure should